-The Directors have elected Robert Cole as the Chair.
-The Chair is an independent Non-executive director, as required by the Board Charter.
-Details of the current Directors are set out in section 1.1 above.
+The Directors have elected Diane Smith-Gander as the Chair.
+The Chair is an independent Nonexecutive director, as required by the Board Charter.
+Details of the current Directors are set out in section 1.1.

 2.2 DIRECTOR SKILLS AND EXPERIENCE